 SEMA Action Network (SAN)

-Legislation was introduced in Virginia House of Delegates to allow military surplus off-road vehicles to be registered as antiques.
+The Virginia House of Delegates passed a bill to allow military surplus off-highway vehicles to be registered as antiques.